sherryrafiqq/Data-Science-Methodology-Fall-2025/README.md

 ## 🤝 Contributing
 Found a cool insight we missed?
 Have a suggestion?
 We’d love to hear it!
 Feel free to fork the repo, submit a PR, or open an issue.

 ---

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use and modify it!

----